 Viewing the facts of this case in light of Davis, Yogi's statements to the 911 operator were nontestimonial.
 Yogi's call to 911 was made immediately after Proctor grabbed the gun and fired it twice.
 During the course of the call, he recounts what just happened, gives a description of his brother, indicates his brother's previous criminal history, and the fact that his brother may be under the influence of drugs.
 All of these statements enabled the police to deal appropriately with the situation that was unfolding.
 The statements about Proctor's possession of a gun indicated Yogi's understanding that Proctor was armed and possibly dangerous.
 The information about Proctor's criminal history and possible drug use necessary for the police to respond appropriately to the emergency, as it allowed the police to determine whether they would be encountering a violent felon.
-Proctor argues that the emergency had already passed, because he had run away with the weapon at the time of the 911 call and, therefore, the 911 conversation was testimonial.
-It is hard to reconcile this argument with the facts.
-During the 911 call, Yogi reported that he witnessed his brother, a felon possibly high on cocaine, run off with a loaded weapon into a nightclub.
+Proctor argues that the emergency had already passed, because he had run away with the weapon at the time of the 911 call and, therefore, the 911 call, Yogi reported that he witnessed his brother, a felon possibly high on cocaine, run off with a loaded weapon into a nightclub.
 This was an ongoing emergency-not one that had passed.
 Proctor's retreat into the nightclub provided no assurances that he would not momentarily return to confront Yogi and Fairley.
 Further, Yogi could have reasonably feared that the people inside the nightclub were in danger.
 Overall, a reasonable viewing of the 911 call is that Yogi and the 911 operator were dealing with an ongoing emergency involving a dangerous felon, and that the 911 operator's questions were related to the resolution of that emergency.